ExpressBaseSystems/ExpressBase.Web/README.md

 # ExpressBase.Web

 [EXPRESSbase](https://expressbase.com) is an open-source, Low-Code Rapid application development platform on the cloud for fast-growing SME (Small to Mid-sized business) to build & run internal process apps on web/mobile 10x faster.
-It is a truly multi-tenant, multi-database, cloud-native platform developed using micro-services architecture (not micro yet).
+It is a truly multi-tenant, multi-database, cloud-native platform developed using micro-services architecture (not truly micro-services yet :D).

 **ExpressBase.Web** is the repository that holds the web/front-end micro-service (it is huge currently, we will be breaking it down to smaller services